Table of Contents

 3. Prioritise Your Couple Portrait Time

-Your portrait session is one of the few chances you’ll have to pause, breathe, and really connect with each other on the day.
+Your portrait session is one of the few chances you’ll have to pause, breathe, and really connect on the day.
 Plus, it’s where some of your most treasured photos will come from!
+You may wish to have some first look photographs done before the ceremony.
+You may want some portraits at the ceremony and the reception, particularly if these are separate venues.

 - 20–30 minutes after the ceremony (once guests are enjoying drinks)